Srivijaya: Under the Cholas

 Sanfoqi sent a mission to China in 1028, but this would refer to Malayu-Jambi, not Srivijaya-Palembang.
 No Srivijayan envoys arrived in China between 1028 and 1077.
 This indicates that the mandala of Srivijaya has faded.
 It is very possible that Srivijaya collapsed in 1025.
 In the following centuries, Chinese chronicles still mentioned "Sanfoqi", but this term probably refers to the Malayu-Jambi kingdom, evidenced by the Chinese record of Sanfoqi Zhanbei guo (Jambi country of Sanfoqi).
 The last epigraphic evidence that mentions the word "Sriwijaya" or "Srivijaya" comes from the Tanjore inscription of the Chola kingdom in 1030 or 1031.

 Chola control over Srivijaya lasted for several decades.
 Chinese chronicles mentioned Sanfoqi Zhu-nian guo which means "Chola country of Sanfoqi", likely refer to Kedah.
 Sanfoqi Zhu-nian guo sent missions to China in 1077, 1079, 1082, 1088, and 1090.
 It is possible that the Cholas installed a crown prince in the Tamil-dominated area of the Malacca Strait.

 There is also evidence to suggest that Kulottunga Chola, the maternal grandson of emperor Rajendra Chola I, in his youth (1063) was in Srivijaya, restoring order and maintaining Chola influence in that area.
 Virarajendra Chola states in his inscription, dated in the 7th year of his reign, that he conquered Kadaram (Kedah) and gave it back to its king who came and worshiped his feet.
 These expeditions were led by Kulottunga to help the Sailendra king who had sought the help of Virarajendra Chola.
 An inscription of Canton mentions Ti-hua-kialo as the ruler of Srivijaya.
 According to historians, this ruler is the same as the Chola ruler Ti-hua-kialo (identified with Kulottunga) mentioned in the Song annals and who sent an embassy to China.
-According to Tan Yeok Song, the editor of the Srivijayan inscription of Canton, Kulottunga stayed in Kadaram (Kedah) after the naval expedition of 1067 AD and reinstalled its king before returning to South India and ascending the throne.
+According to Tan Yeok Song, the editor of the Srivijayan inscription of Canton, Kulottunga stayed in Kadaram (Kedah) after the naval expedition of 1067 and reinstalled its king before returning to South India and ascending the throne.

 Tamil colonization of the Malacca Strait seems to have lasted for a century.
 The Cholas left several inscriptions in northern Sumatra and the Malay Peninsula.
 Tamil influence can be found in works of art (sculpture and temple architecture), it indicated government activity rather than commerce.
-Chola's grip on northern Sumatra and the Malay Peninsula receded in the 12th century — the Tamil poem Kalingatupparani of ca. 1120 CE mentioned Kulottungga's destruction of Kadaram (Kedah).
+Chola's grip on northern Sumatra and the Malay Peninsula receded in the 12th century — the Tamil poem Kalingatupparani of c.
+1120 mentioned Kulottungga's destruction of Kadaram (Kedah).
 After that, Kedah disappeared from Indian sources.